The Advertising Agency Survival Guide. 2022 “Recession” Version.

 Scenario planning.
 Build and review two alternative one-page agency marketing plans.
 No, you do not have to spend three weeks doing this.
 But, just start the process.
 Today.
 Tactical ideas follow.

 - This is so critical.
 Be everywhere a client will look for an agency.
-Some will, sooner or later.
+Some will sooner or later want to find you.
 Try searching for your agency using the keywords a client would use.
 Do you know how clients find an advertising agency?
 Go here to find that out.

 - Then go here: Ask if you are your agency is a go-to expert?
-If not, you better start to figure out what you can really offer clients that will make them want to listen to you.
+If not, you better start to figure out what you can really offer clients that will make them want to and have to listen to you.

 - Really hammer the universe of outbound marketing.
 Know what clients you should be targeting.
 But, don’t be stupid – target the right clients.
 Own Linkedin agency marketing.
 Test PPC advertising.
 Leverage your email list.
-Need a smart PPC agency?
+Think direct marketing – ABM – to your best prospects.
+Need a smart PPC/SEO agency?
 I have one for you.

 - Make short but sweet agency videos.
 Sweet.
 Short.
 Smart.
 Compelling.
 You have the time. if you need it, I have an animation agency for you.